MicrosoftDocs/learn/learn-pr/azure/create-azure-database-for-mysql/includes/connect-azure-database-mysql.md

-Now that you've provisioned an Azure Database for MySQL flexible server, you want to connect to it to validate its availability.
+Now that you provisioned an Azure Database for MySQL flexible server, you want to connect to it to validate its availability.
 In this unit, you step through connecting to the server by using the mysql.exe utility from the Azure Cloud Shell.

 ### Connect to an Azure Database for MySQL flexible server